-"Unlike other proteins, we don't digest gluten completely," he explains.
-"In some people, the immune system sees gluten as the enemy and will unleash weapons to attack it, causing inflammation in the intestines as well as in other organs and tissues."
+“Unlike other proteins, we don’t digest gluten completely,” he says.
+“In some people, the immune system sees gluten as the enemy and will unleash weapons to attack it, causing inflammation in the intestines as well as in other organs and tissues."

 This can cause serious problems outside the gut, including weight loss, anemia, osteoporosis, infertility and miscarriage, skin rashes, headache, depression, fibromyalgia and joint pain.
 This is partly due to inflammation and partly due to poor absorption of vital nutrients.

 Getting a CD Diagnosis

 Celiac disease is diagnosed with a blood test that looks for antibodies to gluten.
 Antibodies are proteins produced by the body's immune system when it detects harmful substances.
 If the test is positive, it's followed by an endoscopic biopsy to check for small intestine damage.

 "The inside of a healthy small bowel resembles a deep-pile carpet, but in untreated celiac disease, it looks like a tile floor," explains Joseph A. Murray, MD, who directs the Celiac Disease Program at Mayo Clinic's campus in Minnesota.
 CD damages villi – finger-like protrusions that aid in the absorption of nutrients from the small intestine – and prevents them from doing their job.